kburchfiel/cpp_world_clock_2025/README.md

 2. For boolean (yes/no) entries, enter `true` for yes and `false` for no--not True, FALSE, 'true', "false", etc.

+    **Warning:** Certain spreadsheet editors might try to 'help' you by changing 'false' to FALSE and 'true' to TRUE.
+However, since the program expects these codes to be lowercase, this will cause issues when running CWC.
+You can bypass this issue by using a text or code editor (like Notepad or VSCodium) instead.

 3. Make sure not to add any spaces before or after configuration variables or values--or the commas that separate them.
 (For example, you can enter `entry_name_color,37`, but *not* `entry_name_color, 37`.)

 Here are the following configuration settings that you can specify, along with their values in config_list_default.csv: